Jens Stoltenberg: Second term as Prime Minister (2005–2013)

-A marine border dispute with Russia in the Barents Sea since 1978 was settled when Stoltenberg and President of Russia Dimitry Medvedev signed an agreement on 27 April 2010 in Oslo.
-The agreement is a compromise, which divides a disputed area of around 175,000 km2 into two approximately equally sized parts.
-However, the agreement still needs ratification by the State Duma and the Parliament of Norway in order to be implemented.
-Whereas Norway had previously insisted on a border in accordance with the equidistance principle, which is recognized in international law, specifically the United Nations Convention on Law of the Sea Article 15 and the Convention on the Territorial Sea and the Contiguous Zone Article 6, Russia invoked a Stalin-era decree of the Soviet Union from 1926, which was not recognised by any other country.
+A marine border dispute with Russia in the Barents Sea since 1978 was settled when Stoltenberg and former President of Russia Dimitry Medvedev signed an agreement on 27 April 2010 in Oslo.
+The agreement was a compromise, which divides a disputed area of around 175,000 km2 into two approximately equally sized parts.
+The agreement still needs ratification by the State Duma and the Parliament of Norway in order to be implemented.
+Norway had previously insisted on a border in accordance with the equidistance principle, which is recognized by the United Nations Convention on Law of the Sea Article 15 and the Convention on the Territorial Sea and the Contiguous Zone Article 6.
+Russia invoked a Stalin-era decree of the Soviet Union from 1926, which was not recognised by any other country.
 The new agreement replaced a controversial temporary agreement negotiated by Jens Evensen and Arne Treholt, who was later revealed to be a Soviet spy and who aided the Soviet Union in the negotiations.
 Most of the disputed area was within what would normally be considered Norwegian according to the relevant international treaties.

 As Prime Minister, Stoltenberg worked for a constructive relationship with Russia through dialogue and cooperation underpinned by NATO's deterrence and defence capabilities.
-During his tenure, he also emphasised the need to focus on security challenges close to Allied territory.
+He also emphasised the need to focus on security challenges close to Allied territory.